suannaiqing/Enjoy-Without-Payment-Model-Parasitic-Attacks-Against-Transfer-Learning-Models/README.md

 # Enjoy-Without-Payment-Model-Parasitic-Attacks-Against-Transfer-Learning-Models
-Model parasitic attack open-source code
+Model parasitic attack open-source code.
+The project codes will be made available on GitHub soon.